pat-whitrock/gitshoes/README.md

 X - Add users
 X - OAuth
 X - Devise
-O - Add name to user (from Github)
+X - Add name to user (from Github) and other stuff
+O - Display all available repos of user
-O - Javascript front-end (embedded script tag)
+O - Transfer user token to repo upon creation, but allow it to be manually edited after O - Javascript front-end (embedded script tag)

 ## Usage